Eight Types of Particles

 • ピアノコンピューターほんなどがあります

-There is a piano, computer, books and such
+There is a piano and a computer and books and such

 じゅんたいじょ (Phrase Particles)